moogacs/docs.buf.build/docs/breaking/usage.md

 all files under management and handle this for you in general, especially when using the `FILE` category.

-Breaking change detection will be limited to the given files if the `--path` flag is specified like so:
+Breaking change detection is limited to the given files if the `--path` flag is specified like so:

 ```sh
 $ buf breaking --against .git#branch=main --path path/to/foo.proto --path path/to/bar.proto